 For most UK homes, the Pulsar Max offers up to 7.4kW on single-phase power.
 That’s the standard for a lot of domestic properties, so it’ll handle daily top-ups easily.

-If you’ve got three-phase supply, higher output versions might be an option elsewhere, but for most UK readers, single-phase is what matters.
+If you’ve got a three-phase supply, 11kW and 22kW versions are available, but for most UK readers, single-phase is what matters.

 Power Options and Single-Phase vs Three-Phase